RaganrokV/EV-emssion-factor/README.md

 ### the emission factors for ride-hailing EVs during operational phase in Shanghai is 0.2635*10−5MtCO2kWh−1km−1

-### the emission factors for ride-hailing EVs during operational phase inShenzhen is 0.1535*10−5MtCO2kWh−1km−1
+### the emission factors for ride-hailing EVs during operational phase in Shenzhen is 0.1535*10−5MtCO2kWh−1km−1